vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 #### meta.thumbnailImage

-The index to access the thumbnail image of the model in gltf.images.
+The index to access the thumbnail image of the model in `gltf.images` .

-The texture resolution of 1024x1024 is recommended.
-It must be square.
+The thumbnail image must be square.
 Preferable resolution is 1024 x 1024.

-This is for the application to use as an icon.
+Intended to be used in applications that uses VRMs, as an icon of the model.

 - Type: `integer`
 - Required: No